torvalds/linux/Documentation/driver-api/serial/serial-iso7816.rst

   Some CPUs/UARTs (e.g., Microchip AT91) contain a built-in mode capable of handling communication with a smart card.

-  For these microcontrollers, the Linux driver should be made capable of working in both modes, and proper ioctls (see later) should be made available at user-level to allow switching from one mode to the other, and vice versa.
+  For these microcontrollers, the GNU/Linux driver should be made capable of working in both modes, and proper ioctls (see later) should be made available at user-level to allow switching from one mode to the other, and vice versa.